What is splenic marginal zone lymphoma?

 What is the spleen?

-The spleen is an organ of your immune system.
-It is involved in fighting infection, filtering your blood and destroying old blood cells.
-You can’t normally feel your spleen, but an enlarged (swollen) spleen might feel like a lump at the top left of your abdomen (tummy).
+The spleen is part of your immune system.
+It’s normally about the size of a pear and it lies just under your rib cage on the left-hand side of your body.
+It is involved in fighting infections, filtering your blood and destroying old blood cells.
+You can’t normally feel your spleen, but a swollen (enlarged) spleen might feel like a lump at the top left of your tummy.

-Splenic MZL can affect people of any age but is most common in people in their 60s.
+Splenic marginal zone lymphoma (splenic MZL) is rare.
+It accounts for fewer than 2 in every 100 cases of non-Hodgkin lymphoma.
+Splenic MZL can affect people of any age but it is most common in people in their 60s.

-Some people have symptoms caused by lymphoma in their bone marrow (the spongy tissue in the centre of bones where blood cells are made).
+Some people with splenic MZL have symptoms caused by lymphoma in their bone marrow (the spongy tissue in the centre of bones where blood cells are made).
 These include:

-- anaemia (a shortage of red blood cells), which can cause tiredness and shortness of breath
+- anaemia (a shortage of red blood cells), which can make you feel tired or short of breath

 - thrombocytopenia (a shortage of platelets), which can cause you to bruise or bleed more easily than usual.